seanfisk/mastering-eos/manual/about.rst

 Thanks to GVSU students:

-- James Donely for getting me into programming, user-level installation, and far more than I could possibly remember or list here.
+- James Donley for getting me into programming, user-level installation, and far more than I could possibly remember or list here.
 - Dave Medawar for teaching me about SSH, Bash, VNC, remote printing, the VPN, web servers, and much more.
 - John Roys and James Vanderzouwem for advice and encouragement.
 - Paul Wand for learning to program with me.